JMargevics/HDRP-Graphics-Stress-Test/README.md

 - TotalAllocatedMemory: The total memory allocated by the internal allocators in Unity.
 Unity reserves large pools of memory from the system
 - TempAllocatorSize: The size of the temp allocator
 - TotalReservedMemoryg: The total memory Unity has reserved
-- TotalUnusedReservedMemory: The amount of unused memory in pools where Unity allocates memory for usage when unity needs to allocate memory
+- TotalUnusedReservedMemory: The amount of unused memory in pools where Unity allocates memory for usage when it needs to allocate memory
 ## Scenes
 - CPUParticles
 - CPUPhysics